I’ve suffered with bouts of depression for as long as I can remember.

 Fortunately, that was my turning point.
 Had I not sunk that low, I may not have been faced with a choice: get sober or end my misery.
 Thankfully, in a moment of what can only be described as grace, I decided to get sober.

 Initially, I felt great.
-I was waking up without a hangover, and I started to experience proper sleep, instead of what happens when you pass out and come-to.
+I was waking up without a hangover, and I started to experience proper sleep, instead of just passing out and coming-to.
 I felt the hope of having a whole new life ahead of me.
 For several weeks, I gradually felt better and better.
-And then I hit a wall.
+And then I didn’t.
 My depression was back with a vengeance.
 My limbs felt weighed down, I didn’t want to leave my apartment, I was exhausted, and I lost my sense of hope.
-Perhaps it was the stark reality of a life without anesthesia, or perhaps my brain chemistry evening out — likely both.
+Perhaps it was the stark reality of a life without anesthesia, or perhaps my brain chemistry was evening out—likely both.
 Whatever it was, it felt like I hit a wall.

 That was the point I learned that my recovery has to be holistic.
 Working the 12 Steps wasn’t enough.
 I can’t look after my spiritual wellness without looking after my mind and body.
-I am fortunate that in spite of suffering with recurrent depression, I’m pretty determined and resilient.
+I am fortunate that in spite of suffering from recurrent depression, I’m pretty determined and resilient.
 That means I was able to dig deep and figure a way out.

 I formulated a plan that I still use today to both maintain my mental health, and as a checklist for when depression hits:

 1. Professional help.

 I am in regular contact with my doctor and we closely monitor my mood.
 I take medication as prescribed, and we change it when necessary.
 Throughout seven years in recovery, I’ve tried several times to stop the medication, under the supervision of my doctor, and unfortunately, my depression returns.